IndieKA/Team-Fortress-2/README.md

 };
 ```

 Notice how there is minor changes like `void draw()` would be `draw = function()` and the `background` system in Khan Academy uses the RGB filter.
-Their system was mainly designed like this for beginner programmers under the age of 13, (even though Yokuda and I are over 13) we will still be developing Team Fortress 2 on Khan Academy.
+Their system was mainly designed like this for beginner programmers under the age of 13, (even though Fenrier and I are over 13) we will still be developing Team Fortress 2 on Khan Academy.

 ## Contributing
 Yes, there is a guideline for contributing to this repository.
 Please read it over before you solve any issues/errors with the global program.
-Don't forget to either check out the LICENSE to see where it is licensed from, or see Yokuda's profile for proof work on the contributions. (http://www.khanacademy.org/profile/Yokuda)
+Don't forget to either check out the LICENSE to see where it is licensed from, or see Fenrier's profile for proof work on the contributions. (http://www.khanacademy.org/profile/Fenrier)

-THIS COPYRIGHT LICENSE was written all by me and Yokuda.
+THIS COPYRIGHT LICENSE was written all by me and Fenrier.
 PLEASE DO NOT take this into your repositories, even with credit.
 It is something that took us a while to type up, and this part of the README.md is not open-source.

 ### Helpful contributions
 ---